To be held on January 1st, 2015

 - Shoes for going into the water, the ground is very cold on bare feet

 - Waterproof camera that you can carry into the Plunge Zone with you – even if your “handlers” can’t get a close-up of you in the water, feel free to ask a fellow Plunger to capture your big moment on film.

 IS THERE A PLACE TO CHANGE?

-- The best place for a spectator to watch will be from the pier or bleachers.
+- The best place for a spectator to watch will be from the pier.
 Please be sure to stay away for the edge especially if you have young children with you.
 We are not responsible if you fall in to the chilly water.

 BEFORE/DURING AND AFTER THE PLUNGE

 - Check out local businesses to see if they are open before or after the plunge.